JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/blog/circles_conics.md

 end
 ```

-Let us plot a histogram of what we got.
+Here is a histogram of the results.

 ```julia
 using Plots #The Plots package must be installed for this